Seek Returns logo

 Min

-At 18.61, AVGO’s P/B Ratio is at an extreme premium to the Semiconductors industry.
+At 1,368.86, PM’s P/B Ratio is at an extreme premium to the Tobacco industry.
 This signifies that the market’s valuation is heavily reliant on future potential rather than its current net asset value, which can be a high-risk proposition.

-AVGO vs. PM: A comparison of their P/B Ratio against their respective Semiconductors and Tobacco industry benchmarks.
+AVGO vs. PM: A comparison of their Price-to-Book Ratio (MRQ) against their respective Semiconductors & Semiconductor Equipment and Tobacco industry benchmarks.

 Valuation at a Glance